sieraford/note-taker-siera/README.md

 ## Description

 An application that allows users to write, save and delete notes.
-It uses an Express.js back end and will save and retrieve note data from a JSON file.
+It uses an Express.js back end and saves and retrieves note data from a JSON file.

-Click [here](https://note-taker-app-siera.herokuapp.com/) to view the application.
+Click [here](https://note-taker-app-siera.herokuapp.com/) to view the application on heroku.

 ## Demo